Bozeman Yoga Classes

 Steve is a practicing Doctor of Chiropractic here in Bozeman and has been a climber and yoga practitioner for many years.
 Because research demonstrates profound improvement with yoga for physical and mental health, he became a yoga instructor to provide therapeutic yoga to patients in his clinic and the community.
 He brings therapeutic principles to a playful yoga class, here at Spire, that incorporates the inward journey that is the intention of yoga.

 In 2011, my sister dragged me to a yoga class after a breakup.
 I was an emotional wreck and inflexible from years of racing track, and I found staying with myself on the mat and doing the postures excruciating.
 But the practice slowly helped me to refine myself as I experienced remarkable physical and mental benefits, and one day I signed up for a Power Yoga teacher training in Boulder, Colorado.
 I moved there from Boston without a mat or a clue about what a great role yoga would end up playing in my life.
 Power and Hot Yoga offer me practices that are infused with the same intensity as racing –– without the stress-inducing competition.
-They are also forms of self-expression that bring me great joy, and it feels so good to help others cultivate physical and mental strength, balance, flexibility and endurance.
 I look forward to growing the community by teaching at Spire.
 When I am not doing yoga, I'm adventuring in the mountains, snacking, painting, and working on an MFA in Writing through Vermont College of Fine Arts.

 Terra has been practicing yoga for over 14 years and is an E-RYT 200, RYT 500 with Yoga Alliance.
 She specializes in creating an inspiring, unique practice that allows students a safe space to feel whole and content in body, mind, and spirit.
 She completed her 200-hour training at the Maui Yoga Shala in 2014 and her 300-hour training at the Yandara Yoga Institute in 2018.
 She believes that a powerful yoga practice can be crafted for any individual, regardless of their age, experience or physical ability.
 By focusing on uniting breath and movement, students will experience a dynamic Vinyasa flow in her classes.
 The goal is to allow for healing and personal transformation, breath by breath.
 She is passionate about continuing her yoga education by being a lifelong student, and has studied with many teachers including Nat Kendall, Eddie Modestini, Adam Ballenger and Desiree Rumbaugh.